 Any building containing more than one use shall meet the combined parking space requirements for all uses in the building.
-Any change in use within a building shall be required to meet the minimum parking requirements for the new use.
+Any change in use within a building shall be required to meet the minimum parking requirements for the new use as well as all uses in the building.